-Canadian singer Terry Jacks was in the duo The Poppy Family with his wife, Susan.
+The Canadian singer Terry Jacks was in the duo The Poppy Family with his wife, Susan.
 After their divorce, Terry worked on a session with the Beach Boys, where he suggested this song.
-The Beach Boys recorded it but decided not to release it. (thanks, Madeline - Yakima, WA)

-The Beach Boys' rejection - coupled with the death of a close personal friend of Terry's, which made the song's theme more meaningful to him - finally sent Terry back into the studio.
+The Beach Boys recorded it but decided not to release it.
+The Beach Boys' rejection - coupled with the death of a close personal friend of Terry's which made the song's theme more meaningful to him - finally sent him back into the studio.

 Terry received permission, but not composer credit, for changing part of the song.
-He rewrote the last verse and rearranged the words and chords in the chorus in order to "lighten up" the song.
+He rewrote the last verse and rearranged the words and chords in the chorus in order to lighten up the song.

-Terry released this on his own label, Goldfish Records, and was amazed when it became the largest-selling single in Canadian history -- more than 285,000 copies sold in a matter of weeks.
+Terry released this on his own label, Goldfish Records, and was amazed when it became the largest-selling single in Canadian history: more than 285,000 copies sold in a matter of weeks.
 Bell Records vice president Dave Carrico heard the record, flew to Vancouver, and snapped up the American rights.
 Bell released the song in the US, and on February 14, 1974, it earned its first RIAA Gold Award for sales of over a million copies.
 Eventually, it sold more than three million copies in the United States alone.
 Worldwide, the figure is over six million.